 Elder law (including health issues for the elderly) is one of the country's growing areas of legal specialization.
 Students acquire a command of complicated substantive state and federal law, as well as a high level of ethical competence.
 Many cases require an interdisciplinary approach to lawyering, where clinic students have the opportunity to represent elders in court and on transactional matters concerning planning for death, incapacity and a variety of other issues.
 The clinic joins UC Davis Medical students for joint classes to address interdisciplinary client/patient centered service.

 The Elder and Health Law Clinic has received much public acclaim for excellence.
 It is one of a select few law school elder law programs in California to receive cy près awards.
-The Clinic also received the 2011 Making a Difference award from the Sacramento County Mental Health Older Adult Committee at the 31st annual Mental Health Aging Conference.
+The Clinic also received the Making a Difference award from the Sacramento County Mental Health Older Adult Committee at the 31st annual Mental Health Aging Conference.

 My clinic experience provided me with real life situations and not the typical classroom environment.
 I interviewed clients, conducted factual investigation and legal research for my cases, drafted legal documents and pleadings, and represented clients at hearings.
 I was able to see how legal issues play out and are resolved in the real world, and as a result I am a better prepared attorney. — Cheryl Robertson '10, Litigation Attorney at Girardi & Keese

 Melissa Brown brings a wealth of personal casework experience to her students in the academic Elder Law and Social Policy course and in the Clinic.
 In her 28 years of private legal practice she has served as an arbitrator for workers' compensation matters and has litigated cases in state and federal court.
 Brown is well known as a national expert on Elder Law and Social Security Disability, as well as health care planning and decision-making, and is co-author of the widely-used book, Advising the Elderly or Disabled Client.

 Clinic work is the perfect experience for our students — a combination of advocacy, ethics and professional growth.
 Best of all, there are some very grateful clients who couldn't have this level of representation and care without us. — Melissa Brown, Associate Professor of Lawyering Skills